skyhitblog/skyhitblog.github.io/index.md

 Before passing my high school I started making money online via Blogging and Freelancing.

+I love building apps.
+I use Ruby on Rails & React Native. 🚀

+And I love making videos with my team [Alchemy Pixels](https://alchemypixels.com).

 We have created ads for brands and videos for artists.
 You may go through our [Youtube](http://youtube.com/alchemypixels) and [Vimeo](http://vimeo.com/alchemypixels).

-I love making videos with my team [Alchemy Pixels](https://alchemypixels.com).

 My design works have reached millions of people on Facebook and have been featured on popular pages like TVF and CampusDiaries.

-I love building apps too.
-I use Ruby on Rails & React Native. 🚀

-I've gained a lot of experience by working with many amazing people.
+In my life I've gained a lot of experience by working with some amazing people.
 The journey has been great so far. :)

 Want to ask something?
 [Drop me an email](mailto:skyhitblog@icloud.com) and I'll catch up.